Haskel Lookstein

-Haskel Lookstein (born March 21, 1932) is an American Modern Orthodox Rabbi who serves as the rabbi emeritus of Congregation Kehilath Jeshurun on the Upper East Side of Manhattan.
-Lookstein served as the rabbi of Congregation Kehilath Jeshurun from 1958 through 2015, and as the principal of the Ramaz School from 1966 through 2015.
+Haskel Lookstein (born March 21, 1932) is an American Modern Orthodox rabbi.
+He is Rabbi Emeritus of Congregation Kehilath Jeshurun on the Upper East Side of Manhattan, where he served most his entire rabbinic career (1958–2015) He was also principal of the Ramaz School from 1966 through 2015.

 Early years and personal life

-Lookstein started first grade at the Ramaz School in 1937, the year it was established by his father, Rabbi Joseph Lookstein, who was then senior rabbi of Congregation Kehilath Jeshurun.
-The school was named in honor of Joseph Lookstein's grandfather-in-law and predecessor in the pulpit, Rabbi Moses Zevulun Margolies.
+Lookstein was born in 1932 to Joseph and Gerdie (Schlang) Lookstein in Manhattan.
+His father was assistant rabbi at Kehilath Jeshurun at the time, and his mother was granddaughter of the senior rabbi, Rabbi Moses Zevulun Margolies.

 As a child in the 1940s and 1950s, Lookstein would maintain a "shul scorecard", tracking the weather, the subject of his father's sermon, the details of any special occasions, and the number of congregants in attendance, which hovered in the 200s, depending on the subject of the sermon.

 He married the former Audrey Katz on June 21, 1959.
+They have four children.
+Their daughter Debra (Debbie) married Shelly David Senders, a pediatrician, in 1986.

 Education

+Lookstein started first grade at the Ramaz School in 1937, the year it was established by his father, by then senior rabbi of Congregation Kehilath Jeshurun.
+The school was named in honor of Haskel Lookstein's great-grandfather and Rabbi Margolies.

-Lookstein received his undergraduate degree from Columbia University, and took a master's degree at Yeshiva University.
+Lookstein received his undergraduate degree from Columbia University and took a master's degree at Yeshiva University.
 After receiving his rabbinic ordination from Rabbi Isaac Elchanan Theological Seminary in 1958, he was offered pulpits in Detroit and at the Sephardic Temple in Cedarhurst, New York.
-He had also been offered a position as assistant rabbi serving under his father, Rabbi Joseph Lookstein, a choice that he was warned against.
-In the end he decided for his home congregation, and was installed as assistant rabbi at Congregation Kehilath Jeshurun, serving under his father, on June 14, 1958.
+He was also offered a position as an assistant rabbi serving under his father, Rabbi Joseph Lookstein, a choice he was warned against.
+Ultimately, he decided for his home congregation and was installed as assistant rabbi at Congregation Kehilath Jeshurun, serving under his father, on June 14, 1958.